Las Cruces, New Mexico: Geography

-Layout
+Cityscape

-Unlike many cities its size, Las Cruces lacks a true central business district.
-This is because in the 1960s an urban-renewal project tore down a large part of the original downtown.
+Unlike many cities its size, Las Cruces lacks a true central business district, because in the 1960s, an urban-renewal project tore down a large part of the original downtown.
 Many chain stores and national restaurants are located in the rapidly developing east side.
 Las Cruces' shopping mall and a variety of retail stores and restaurants are located in this area.

-However, the historic downtown of the city is the area around Main Street, a six-block stretch of which was closed off in 1973 to form a pedestrianized shopping area.
-The downtown mall has an extensive farmers market each Wednesday and Saturday morning, where a variety of foods and cultural items can be purchased from numerous small stands that are set up by local farmers, artists and craftspeople.
-This area also contains museums, businesses, restaurants, churches, art galleries and theaters, which add a great deal to the changing character of Las Cruces' historic downtown.
+The historic downtown of the city is the area around Main Street, a six-block stretch of which was closed off in 1973 to form a pedestrianized shopping area.
+The downtown mall has an extensive farmers' market each Wednesday and Saturday mornings, where a variety of foods and cultural items can be purchased from numerous small stands that are set up by local farmers, artists, and craftspeople.
+This area also contains museums, businesses, restaurants, churches, art galleries, and theaters, which add a great deal to the changing character of Las Cruces' historic downtown.

-In August 2005, a master plan was adopted, the centerpiece of which was the restoration of narrow lanes of two-way traffic on this model portion of Main Street.
-Main Street was reopened to vehicular traffic in 2012.
+In August 2005, a master plan was adopted, the centerpiece of which was the restoration of narrow lanes of two-way traffic on this model portion of Main Street, which was reopened to vehicular traffic in 2012.

 In February 2013, Las Cruces Mayor Ken Miyagishima announced during his "State of the City" address that a 700 acre park in the area behind the Las Cruces Dam was under construction, in cooperation with the Army Corps of Engineers.
-The area features trails through restored wetlands and serves as a major refuge for migratory birds and a key recreational area for the city.
+The area features trails through restored wetlands, and serves as a major refuge for migratory birds and a key recreational area for the city.